 Research Shows Retail Investors Mostly Lose Money

 Despite the popularity of 0DTE options among retail traders, academic research paints a sobering picture of actual outcomes.
+Multiple studies have documented significant and consistent retail investor losses in this product category.

-Additional research from Louisiana State University’s Finance department found that 0DTE option trades lose 4.7% relative to other option trades.
+Research from Louisiana State University’s Finance department found that 0DTE option trades lose 4.7% relative to other option trades.
 The researchers note that 0DTE options have much lower prices and thus much larger relative bid-ask spreads, which contributes to retail investor losses.

 These findings align with what FINRA has cautioned investors: the same characteristics that allow for rapid profits also enable rapid losses, and most retail traders lack the expertise, tools, and capital to trade these instruments successfully.